 In addition to health issues, Karen spent an entire year producing and writing the documentary, "Shaking the Silence: Prevention, Awareness and Education of Shaken Baby Syndrome."
 Larsen and talented photojournalists from KJRH followed a young father from arrest to conviction to the day he reported to prison for fracturing the skull of his girlfriend's baby.
 The documentary team also followed two young parents struggling to cope with their baby's brain damage and health challenges after his babysitter shook him violently and dropped him in his crib.
 The Parent-Child Center of Tulsa, regional hospitals and several high schools now utilize the documentary to help raise awareness of the danger of shaking a vulnerable baby.
 "Shaking the Silence" won Best Documentary awards from the Society of Professional Journalists and the Oklahoma Association of Broadcasters.

 Karen was raised in California, but returned to her family's roots in Oklahoma in 1987.
 Just ask, and she will proudly tell you that her great-grandmother was born in Mountain View, Oklahoma before statehood.
 "My grandfather, Brian Jenkins, was born and raised in Fort Cobb in 1918.
-He is a lively 89-year old who loves to tell stories of riding the rails back to his beloved Oklahoma after the family moved to California during the Dust Bowl era," Karen added.
+He used to tell stories of riding the rails back to his beloved Oklahoma after the family moved to California during the Dust Bowl era," Karen added.
 She is married to Dennis, a Tulsa Police Deputy Chief, and together they share the joys and challenges of raising their three children.
 When she finds a spare moment, Karen enjoys home improvement projects, gardening, reading and searching out antique treasures.

 Copyright 2010 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.